 With maturity comes perspective and goals.
 I know that I am generalizing here but in my experience men in their early 30s and late 20s are still building and chasing their career aspirations and have not made up their minds about commitment or marriage.
 So as an older woman you have to choose between whether you are going to wait him out and hope for the best or cut your losses.
 I know I am generalizing here because I have had this experience with older men too, but it’s more acute with younger men.
 I am at a stage where I want a long-term commitment, I don’t want to “date for your years” and this becomes contentious with a younger man because the urgency is not there.
 Men have been taught they have the gift of time, while women have a shelf life.

 I recently spoke to one of my ex’s who ghosted me after a year of dating.
 His reason for his atrocious behaviour was fear.
 He claimed to be so in love that it scared him.
 Why I asked?
 Because he said it would mean that he would have to settle down and he wasn’t ready, he needed more time.

 I am not against having a Ben 10.
-What I am against is the perception around the union of mature women and younger men.
+What I am against is the perception of the union of mature women and younger men.
 An older woman isn’t desperate.
 She’s not happy to get whatever is given to her.
-And despite what society may say, you (younger man) are not the best she can do.
+And despite what society may say, you (the younger man) are not the best she can do.